-Exploring Angkor: Leading experts offer advice on how to do it right
+Angkor Wat travel tips: Expert advice on visiting Cambodia's ancient ruins

 "A little further down, 66,625 farmers were indentured to deliver the food that staff required.
 They were not living in the jungle either.
 And that's for one medium sized temple."

 Fletcher says visitors should hit sites according to when they were built, given the varying ruins span several centuries.
 "When I run tours there, I take people around the temples in chronological order, not locational," he says.

 "If you do it in locational order it's a complete mental shambles.
 You've no idea what's going on.
 The place is so huge, you're hot and tired.
 It's hard work."